jvoros/patientassignmenttool-core/immer-mongo.md

 1. On startup, server gets site from database.
 2. Server broadcasts site.board to all clients.
 3. Client sends action to server.
-4. Server uses Immer to make newBoard by applying action, saving the inversePatches.
+4. Server uses Immer to make newBoard by applying action, and adding Event (without `inversePatches`).
-5. Server adds Event to board, with the saved inversePatches.

-- the inversePatches cannot include the adding of the Event.
-That is impossible since the inversePatch for adding the event would have to include the inversePatch itself.
-- **Adding the event must be a separate action from the main action itself.**
+5. Server saves the inversePatches from the action in step 4.
+6. Server adds inversePatches to Event on board.

-5. Server sends newBoard to Mongo to update Site document.
+7. Server sends newBoard to Mongo to update `Site.board`.
-6. On success from Mongo, Server broadcasts newBoard, from memory, to all clients.
+8. On success from Mongo, Server broadcasts newBoard, from memory, to all clients.
-7. To undo an event:
+9. To undo an event:

 - remove the first event in array
+- remove inversePatches from first event in array
+- _now board is equivalent to state produced by these patches_
-- apply inversePatches to state
+- apply inversePatches
-- send to Mongo to update Site.board
+- send to Mongo to update `Site.board`
 - broadcast to clients

 There is one request from client to server.
 One request from server to DB.
 One response from server to all clients.